Hated (song)

 "Hated" is a song by American rock band Beartooth.
 It was released on May 20, 2016, as the fourth single from their second studio album, Aggressive.
+The song peaked at number 36 on the US Hot Rock & Alternative Songs chart and appeared on the 2017 Billboard Mainstream Rock Airplay year-end chart at number 28.
+The song was certified Gold by the Recording Industry Association of America in March 2025.

 Background

 "Hated" premiered via Revolver for streaming on May 19, 2016, before it was released for digital download the following day as the second single from Aggressive.
 Speaking about the song's meaning, Caleb Shomo stated, "This song is about individuality and how so many people are so insecure that they just attack you for being yourself, even to the point of ignorance."

 Acoustic rock duo This Wild Life released a cover of the song on February 17, 2017, via Facebook.

 Composition

 "Hated" was written and produced by Caleb Shomo.
 The lyrical content of the song speaks about "self-deprecating indictments."
 Musically, the track is described as hardcore punk and metalcore, predominantly featuring clean vocals from Shomo.

 Critical reception

 Bradley Zorgdrager of Exclaim! stated, "For these teeth, apparently the hate is being directed at them for their slick metalcore, which walks the tightrope between aggression and pop punk better than any band since A Day to Remember.
 The song's breakdown shows the former side, with an off-kilter breakdown not far off from Stray from the Path."
 Fall Out Boy's Joe Trohman called the track a "solid tune."